SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 ### When compiling, you see: "Detected compiler newer than Visual Studio 2019/2022, please update min version checking"

 This could happen if you are using a very new version of Visual Studio (i.e. 2022 latest versions).
-It is just a warning and shouldn't cause any issues as VS2022 (and hopefully future versions) seems to be able to build the engine fine.
+It is just a warning and shouldn't cause any issues as VS2022 seems to be able to build the engine fine.

-### When packaging HTML5 you see: "WARNING: Library XXX as not resolvable to a file when used in Module 'PhysX', assuming it is a filename and will search library paths for it.
+### When packaging HTML5 you see: "WARNING: Library XXX as not resolvable to a file when used in Module 'XXX', assuming it is a filename and will search library paths for it.
 This is slow and dependency checking will not work for it.
 Please update reference to be fully qualified alternatively use PublicSystemLibraryPaths if you do intended to use this slow path to suppress this warning."

 The XXX is usually PhysX.
-This seems to occur when HTML5Setup.sh randomly fails to properly build PhysX (or some other third party library) with an error like ```mingw32-make.exe[2]: write error: stdout``` but doesn't actually stop the ./HTML5Setup.sh build so it is easy to miss.
+This seems to occur when HTML5Setup.sh randomly fails to properly build PhysX (or some other third party library) with an error like ```mingw32-make.exe[2]: write error: stdout``` but doesn't actually stop the ./HTML5Setup.sh build so it is easy to miss and you will only notice when then trying to package for HTML5.

 If you get this issue try running ./HTMLSetup.sh again.